eventlet/eventlet/doc/source/migration.rst

 1. As a required networking framework, much like one would use ``asyncio``, ``trio``, or older frameworks like ``Twisted`` and ``tornado``.

 2. As an optional, pluggable backend that allows swapping out blocking APIs for an event loop, transparently, without changing any code.
+   This is how Celery and Gunicorn use eventlet.

-The second use case requires exact emulation of an ever-changing and ever-increasing API footprint, which is fundamentally unsustainable for a volunteer-driven open source project.
+Pretending to look like a blocking API while actually using an event loop underneath requires exact emulation of an ever-changing and ever-increasing API footprint, which is fundamentally unsustainable for a volunteer-driven open source project.
 This is why Eventlet is discouraging new users.
-If you really want to continue with this approach, you can use `gevent <https://www.gevent.org/>`_.
-But keep in mind that the same technical issues that make Eventlet maintenance unsustainable over the long term also apply to Gevent.

-**The rest of this document will focus on the first use case: Eventlet as the sole networking framework.**
+**Most of this document will focus on the first use case: Eventlet as the sole networking framework.**
 For this use case, we recommend migrating to Python's ``asyncio``, and we are providing infrastructure that will make this much easier, and allow for *gradual* migration.

+For the second use case, we believe this is a fundamentally unsustainable approach and encourage the upstream frameworks to come up with different solutions.

 Step 1.
 Switch to the ``asyncio`` Hub
 -------------------------------------